SaraSQ13/gameboy/README.md

 ### Overview
-An awesome GameBoy illustration created with CSS and some HTML.
-Effects made with a button in HTML and simple code Javascript.
+A GameBoy illustration created with different CSS styles like flex, shadows  and some HTML.
+Effects made with a button in HTML and simple code of Javascript.